 - WINTER FUN: Montana boasts options galore for the snow lover.
 Whether you make a trip to Big Sky Resort or spend a day at Whitefish Mountain, the slopes are out of this world.
 And in true Montana fashion, crowds are scarce.
 Whatever your pleasure – skiing, snowboarding, snowmobiling, ice-skating or dog sledding – it’s all available in Montana.
 The hot chocolate is waiting!

 - HEAD TO THE RANCH: Montana's southwest corner is home to a number of vacation ranches that offer horseback riding, cattle drives and lots of old west atmosphere... with all the modern conveniences.

-- WHITEWATER EXCITEMENT: Strap on the life jacket and climb aboard for some fun.
-As Montana slopes melt, the rivers swell, making Montana the perfect spot for whitewater rafting.
+- WHITEWATER EXCITEMENT: Strap on the life jacket and climb aboard.
+As Montana slopes melt, the rivers swell, making for perfect whitewater rafting.
 Middle Fork near Glacier Park and the Alberton Gorge outside Missoula are good places to start.
 You can even make a weekend out of it – some outfitters offer multi-day trips that include luxury tents and gourmet meals.
-Go glamping in style!

-- HISTORY LESSON: With all its natural beauty, Montana’s historical relevance can sometimes get overshadowed.
-But why not spend a day getting to know a little more about Montana.
-Visit the site of the 1876 Battle of Little Bighorn or follow the historical trail of Lewis and Clark.
-When you return home from your honeymoon, you can share your knowledge with family and friends.
+- HISTORY LESSON: With all its natural beauty, Montana’s historical relevance can get overshadowed.
+But why not spend a day visiting the site of the 1876 Battle of Little Bighorn, or following the historical trail of Lewis and Clark?

-- SAMPLE THE HUCKLEBERRY: Whether it's in the form of jam or pie, make sure you sample the huckleberry.
-It is the local berry - one that should be taste tested, often.
+- SAMPLE THE HUCKLEBERRY: Whether it's in the form of jam or pie, make sure you sample the huckleberry, Montana's prized local friut!